 My teaching style has been described as warm and down to earth.
 I infuse my classes with joy, intention, devotion to the Divine and a sense of humor.
 My classes and workshops are deeply rooted in this one simple belief: Teach Only Love – For That is What You Are.
 I’m passionate about encouraging others to play, to be curious, to move beyond limited thinking and to ultimately trust themselves.
 My intention is to guide students through an experience of courage, compassion, possibility and faith.
 I hope to inspire students to choose Love over Fear, to celebrate their own unique gifts and to honor the teacher that always resides within their own heart.
 When teaching and sharing yoga, my aim is for Serenity, Strength and Spirit to become One.

 I’ve had a blast working with some of NH’s most talented and dedicated athletes.
 My Yoga for Athletes classes were originally created for my friend and Ironman Triathlete, Sean Snow.
 I’m proud to be the yoga teacher for the Manchester Monarchs Hockey Team (the AHL affiliate to the LA Kings) and I love sharing the physical, mental and spiritual benefits of yoga with athletes from all over NH.

 In 2008, I became a certified Thai Yoga Practitioner.
 I’ve studied Thai Yoga Massage extensively with Shai Plonski, founder of the Still Light Centre in Toronto and Kam Thye Chow, founder of the Lotus Palm School in Montreal.
 I assist Thai Yoga workshops and trainings at the Omega Institute in Rhinebeck, NY.

-I completed my Spiritual Mentoring training and certification with Rev. Stephanie Rutt, Director of The Tree of Life School for Sacred Living.
+I completed my Spiritual Mentoring training with Rev. Stephanie Rutt, Director of The Tree of Life School for Sacred Living.
 I’ve also been mentoring Yoga Teachers for many years.
 My approach to mentoring is down to earth and straight forward.
-A blend of the honoring our humanity but also respecting our Divinity.
+A blend of honoring our humanity but also deeply respecting our Divinity.
 I’m all about the love and support – I’ll be your biggest cheerleader – but I’m also going to give you a little kick in the ass when necessary.
 I’ve been called a “fierce fairy godmother”.
 Ha!